Psychology 041 - Lifespan Psychology » Spring 2019 » Chapter 8 Quiz

 Which of the following statements about peer sociability in collectivist versus individualistic societies is true?

-B. Children in collectivist cultures spend more time in parallel play than children in individualistic cultures.
+B. Children in individualistic cultures tend to play in larger groups than children in collectivist cultures.

 C. Children in collectivist cultures spend more time in make-believe play than children in individualistic cultures.